Book Review: Moonlight and Dust by Jasmin McGaughey

 ‘I swear to never tell a soul about what happens at Craigmont parties, or about Moondust.’

-Moonlight and Dust shares the story of Zillah Donald, a Torres Strait Islander high schooler who leaves the loneliness of her fancy private boarding school to move back to her home in Cairns.
+Moonlight and Dust tells the story of Zillah Donald, a Torres Strait Islander high schooler who leaves the loneliness of her private boarding school to move back to her home in Cairns.
 Zillah’s older sister, Nik, has been distant ever since Zillah moved home.
-On top of ignoring Zillah, she has also been sneaking out and acting recklessly.
+She ignores Zillah, sneaks out, and acts reckless.

-Celebrating the New Year, Zillah goes to a party hoping to spend more time with Nik.
-Nik shows up late and is in a terrible mood.
-Feeling defeated and not at all in the mood to party, Zillah calls for a ride home.
-As she is about to leave, she hears cheering and the shouting of Nik’s name.
-Running to see what is going on, Zillah gets there just a moment too late.
-She stands helplessly as she watches Nik fall off the balcony into the pool, resulting in her needing to be hospitalised.
+Celebrating the New Year, Zillah goes to a party, hoping to spend more time with her sister.
+Nik shows up late and in a terrible mood.
+Feeling defeated, Zillah calls for a ride home.
+As she is about to leave, she hears cheering and people shouting Nik’s name.
+Running to see what’s going on, Zillah gets there just a moment too late.
+She stands helplessly as Nik falls off the balcony into the pool, resulting in Nik’s hospitalisation.

-Moonlight and Dust had me hooked from the first chapter when Zillah reflects on her experience with an American questioning why Aussies don’t pronounce their T’s and D’s.
-It brought about an insecurity in Zillah’s mind - how she didn’t feel comfortable having an Australian accent in Australia.
-She craved to have a black accent or an Island accent.
-Zillah finds that her words don’t belong anywhere.
+Moonlight and Dust had me hooked from the first chapter, when Zillah reflects on her experience with an American, who questioned why Aussies don’t pronounce their T’s and D’s.
+It made Zillah insecure - how she didn’t feel comfortable having an Australian accent in Australia.
+She craved a black accent or an Island accent.
+Her words didn’t belong anywhere.

-This internal struggle reflects the larger journey that Zillah takes throughout this novel.
-Having been isolated from her family, her home and her people for the last five years at a boarding school where she was one of five black kids, Zillah does not know her place in this world.
-Zillah also feels further disconnected, feeling clunky speaking her native language.
+This internal struggle reflects Zillah’s larger journey throughout the novel.
+Having been isolated from her family, her home and her people for the last five years at a boarding school where she was one of five black kids, Zillah does not know her place in this world and feels clunky speaking her native language.

-After doing some research, I found Jasmin McGaughey talking about learning her Aka’s (Grandmother’s) language and even living, working and studying in Brisbane for a bit, much like Zillah’s stay in a Brisbane boarding school.
+After doing some research, I found Jasmin McGaughey talking about learning her Aka’s (Grandmother’s) language and even living, working and studying in Brisbane for a while, much like Zillah’s stay in a Brisbane boarding school.
 It seems that much of McGaughey’s experience has been woven into the character and journey of Zillah.
 This shines through in the realness of the novel.
-As a reader, it is so clear the passion and care that went into Moonlight and Dust.
+As a reader, the passion and care that went into Moonlight and Dust is so clear.
 It is no surprise that, having experienced many of the same things as Zillah, McGaughey does a beautiful job of writing her story.

-Moonlight and Dust at surface level is an engaging speculative fiction mystery that any teen would devour.
-However, it is so much more, weaving through seamlessly Torres Strait Islander languages and culture, sharing stories and experiences that often go untold.
+Moonlight and Dust is, on the surface level, an engaging speculative fiction mystery that any teen would devour.
+However, it’s also so much more, weaving seamlessly through Torres Strait Islander languages and culture, sharing stories and experiences that often go untold.
 It is also just so fundamentally Australian.
 I need more Australian authors to take notes from McGaughey and not shy away from their ‘Aussieness’.
-Let’s hear more about throwing up Vegemite people!
+Let’s hear more about throwing up Vegemite, people!
 (When you read Moonlight and Dust, you’ll get that.)

 A refreshing addition to the young adult genre, Moonlight and Dust should be added to any Australian’s TBR list when it comes out in July.